NancyVazMora/ImageAnalyzerApp/README.md

 ## Execution

 To run the backend you have to run the script cognitiveServer.py (python3 cognitiveServer.py).
-It is important that before running the python script you run the commands with your Azure credentials (key and endpoint):
+It is important before running the python script you run the commands with your Azure credentials (key and endpoint):
 - export VISION_KEY=<your_key>
 - export VISION_ENDPOINT=<your_endpoint>